 - Water use.
 No irrigation in the vineyards - our entire estate relies on natural rainfall

-- 160MW Solar energy production from roof of winery – Our winery is run on solar and 82% of our energy produced is fed into the grid.
+- 160MWh Annual Solar energy production from the roof of our winery – Our winery is run on solar and 82% of our energy produced is fed into the grid.
 This is enough to power approx 30 family homes p.a.

 - All our wines are Vegan -we use plant based fining agents

 - Research - we participate actively in international scientific studies - to enhance the knowledge and scientific data in wine.
 We are currently participating in a multiyear study to analyse the biodiversity in organic and non organic vineyards and also a climate study to help build predictive intervention models.

 We passionately believe in harmony and balance and by understanding the whole connected process in its totality we can all make better and more informed decisions for our environment.
 We at Hoepler will continue to improve but we hope that individuals and customers see that their combined actions also make a difference to help bring about positive change.
 If you have any further questions please email us directly.